inviwo/inviwo.github.io/pages/manual/manual-gettingstarted-build.md

 #### Dependencies
 You will need at least
 - [CMake](https://cmake.org/download/) >= 3.12.0
-    **Ubuntu**: Make sure to add the [Kitware APT Repository](https://apt.kitware.com/) when you want to install cmake via `apt-get`, since the official Ubuntu repo offers an outdated CMake version.
-    **Other distors**: You can try your package manager, just make sure you get version 3.12.0 or higher from it.
 - [Qt binaries](https://qt.io/download-open-source/) >= 5.12
     Make sure you get the build for the 64 bit version of gcc or clang.
 Make sure to add the Qt folder to the `CMAKE_PREFIX_PATH` environment variable.
     **Example**: `export CMAKE_PREFIX_PATH=/home/user/Qt/5.13.0/gcc_x64/`